cockroachdb/docs/src/current/v24.2/ui-overload-dashboard.md

 This graph shows the relative time the node had exhausted IO tokens for all IO-bound work per second of wall time, measured in microseconds/second, as tracked by the `admission.granter.io_tokens_exhausted_duration.kv` and `admission.granter.elastic_io_tokens_exhausted_duration.kv` metrics.
 There are separate lines for regular IO exhausted duration and elastic IO exhausted duration.
 Increased IO token exhausted duration indicates IO resource exhaustion.

-This graph indicates write IO overload, which affects KV write operations to storage.
-The admission control system dynamically calculates write tokens (similar to a [token bucket](https://wikipedia.org/wiki/Token_bucket)) to allow for high write throughput without severely overloading each store.
+This graph indicates write IO overload, which affects KV write operations to [storage]({% link {{ page.version.version }}/architecture/storage-layer.md %}).
+The [admission control system]({% link {{ page.version.version }}/admission-control.md %}) dynamically calculates write tokens (similar to a [token bucket](https://wikipedia.org/wiki/Token_bucket)) to allow for high write throughput without severely overloading each store.
 This graph displays the microseconds per second that there were no write tokens left for arriving write requests.
 When there are no write tokens, these write requests are queued.

 - In the node view, the graph shows the regular (foreground) IO exhausted duration and the elastic (background) IO exhausted duration in microseconds per second on the selected node.
 - In the cluster view, the graph shows the regular (foreground) IO exhausted duration and the elastic (background) IO exhausted duration in microseconds per second across all nodes in the cluster.

 ## IO Overload

-This graph shows a derived score based on Admission Control's view of the store, as tracked by the `admission.io.overload` metric.
-Admission Control attempts to maintain a score of 0.5.
+This graph shows a derived score based on [admission control's]({% link {{ page.version.version }}/admission-control.md %}) view of the store, as tracked by the `admission.io.overload` metric.
+Admission control attempts to maintain a score of 0.5.

 This graph indicates the health of the [persistent stores]({% link {{ page.version.version }}/architecture/storage-layer.md %}), which are implemented as log-structured merge (LSM) trees.
 Level 0 is the highest level of the LSM tree and consists of files containing the latest data written to the [Pebble storage engine]({% link {{ page.version.version }}/cockroach-start.md %}#storage-engine).
 For more information about LSM levels and how LSMs work, see [Log-structured Merge-trees]({% link {{ page.version.version }}/architecture/storage-layer.md %}#log-structured-merge-trees).